PostHog/posthog.com/contents/handbook/company/structure.md

 * A Small Team has an Accountable Person responsible for its performance - whoever is most appropriate depending on what the team is working on.
 This does _not_ mean the most senior person on the team.
 * A Small Team must have (1) a customer (internal or external), (2) a mission and (3) metrics
 * There may be certain functions where at our current stage we don't need a Small Team yet.
-* Each Small Team runs its own retrospective + sprint every week for 30 mins.
+* Each Small Team runs its own retrospective + sprint every week.
+This must be done transparently.
-* A Small Team has the final call in which of its features get into production and when, within our existing release schedule.
+* A Small Team has the final call in which of its features get into production, with no need for external QA/control - within our existing release schedule.
-* A Small Team can setup it
+* A Small Team will, at some stage, be able to create its own pricing (too complex in immediate future to do this, however)

 # Small Teams list